Welcome to the UK’s premiere competition for amateur filmmakers!

 For more details and booking information please see our website www.biaff.org.uk

 Not an IAC member?
-Get free entry to this competition before 20th December, plus much more.
-To discover the benefits of IAC membership visit https://www.theiac.org.uk/join/member.html
+To receive entry fee discounts and discover the other benefits of IAC membership visit https://www.theiac.org.uk/join/member.html

 Films will be graded on a “Star” system (1 to 5) plus eight Diamond Awards for the best entries.
 With the exception of the IAC Diamond Awards, there is no limit to the number of awards in each category.